Createdd/Writing/2020/articles/mlApiCovid.md

 ```sh
 docker build -t YOUR_APP_NAME .
 ```
-and afterwards
+and afterward

 ```sh
 docker run -d -p 80:8080 YOUR_APP_NAME
 ```

-Afterwards you will see your app running on `http://localhost/`
+Afterward, you will see your app running on `http://localhost/`

 # 3. Deploy to AWS